JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 This is the simplest way to get started, especially if you don't want to deal with Python environments.

-1.  **Download the Release:**
+1.  **Download the Files:**
     * Go to the [Releases page](https://github.com/JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/releases) of this repository.
-    * Download the latest release ZIP file.
-It should contain `WhisperX API.exe` and the After Effects script.
+    * Download the latest release of the WhisperX API.exe file.
 2.  **Place `WhisperX API.exe`:**
-    * Extract the ZIP file.
     * Place `WhisperX API.exe` in a convenient location on your computer.
 3.  **Run the API:**
     * Double-click `WhisperX API.exe`.